Pylons/pylons/pylons/docs/en/forms.rst

     <input type="submit" name="submit" value="Submit" />
     </form>

-If the server is still running (see the Getting Started Guide) you can visit http://localhost:5000/hello/form and you will see the form.
+If the server is still running (see the :ref:`Getting Started Guide <getting_started>`) you can visit http://localhost:5000/hello/form and you will see the form.
 Try entering the email address `test@example.com` and clicking Submit.
 The URL should change to ``http://localhost:5000/hello/email?email=test%40example.com`` and you should see the text `Your email is test@example.com`.

 In Pylons all form variables can be accessed from the :data:`request.params` object which behaves like a dictionary.
 The keys are the names of the fields in the form and the value is a string with all the characters entity decoded.
 For example note how the `@` character was converted by the browser to `%40` in the URL and was converted back ready for use in :data:`request.params`.